marqo-ai/marqo-ecommerce-embeddings/README.md

 ### Marqo-Ecommerce-Easy
-This dataset is about 10-30 times smaller than the Marqo-Ecommerce-Hard, and  designed to accommodate rate-limited models, specifically Cohere-Embeddings-v3 and GCP-Vertex.
+As mentioned, our benchmarking process was divided into two distinct scenarios: marqo-ecommerce-hard and marqo-ecommerce-easy.
+This section covers the latter which features a corpus 10-30 times smaller and was designed to accommodate rate-limited models.
+We will look into the comprehensive evaluation conducted using the full 200k products across the two datasets.
+In addition to the models already benchmarked above, these benchmarks also include Cohere-embedding-v3 and GCP-Vertex.

 **GoogleShopping-Text2Image Retrieval.**